-Like every book in the Fantagraphics EC line, Corpse on the Imjin! features extensive essays and notes on these classic stories by EC experts but Kurtzmans stories, as vital, powerful, affecting, and even, yes, modern today as when they were created 60 years ago, are what makes this collection a must-have for any comics reader.
+Like every volume in the EC Artists' Library, Corpse on the Imjin features extensive essays and notes on these classic stories by EC experts but Kurtzman's stories, as vital, powerful, affecting, and even, yes, modern today as when they were created 60 years ago, are what makes this collection a must-have for any comics reader.

 25-page excerpt (download 3 MB PDF):